Top

 I recommend having both, because you just never know what might happen to you.
 Your income must be protected, especially if you are the sole wage earner in your household.
 Your family depends on your income, and you must insure it.
 Short-term disability is typically great for working women that are pregnant; you can replace some of your income while you’re not working during maternity leave.

 Long-term disability is extremely important, because if you’re disabled to the point that you can’t perform your current job or career, you could face financial hardship the rest of your life.
-Especially for those of you in high-risk jobs, you MUST have this.
+Especially for those of you in high-risk jobs, you must have this.

-5) What If I’m not totally disabled, but only partially?
+5. What if I’m not totally disabled, but only partially?

 Make sure you have OWN-OCC disability insurance.
 This ensures that you will receive benefits if you are unable to perform your current job.
 Some disability insurances will not pay a benefit if you can still work.
 For instance, a surgeon that loses feeling in one arm, but he could technically still be a check-out clerk at Wal-Mart.
 This disability policy is crap.
 Make sure you have own-occ, and ask your HR department if that’s what their policy offers.